 Although home care is a very important part of keeping your mouth healthy, the only method of preventing gum disease is oral prophylaxis, commonly known as dental cleaning.

 Most dental professionals agree that recare should take place every 6 months for healthy patients.
-It has been determined that most people within that time interval build up enough tartar that cannot be removed using toothbrush at home.
-Removing tartar reduces the count of disease producing bacteria, therefore, reduces the risk of developing periodontal disease.
-In fact this is the only way of preventing gum disease.
+It has been determined that most people within that time interval build up enough tartar that cannot be removed by using a toothbrush at home.
+Removing tartar reduces the count of disease-producing bacteria, therefore, reduces the risk of developing periodontal disease.
+In fact, this is the only way of preventing gum disease.
 Your appointment will be performed by a Registered Dental Hygienist and will include a personal evaluation from our doctors.
 Doctors will discuss your needs and concerns by using your photographs and x-rays to answer questions and make recommendations for treatment.

 Proper home care and consistent oral prophylaxis are the best methods available for preventing gum disease.
 If it has been longer than 6 months since your last visit with the oral hygienist, or if you are experiencing loose teeth, tooth sensitivity, bleeding of gums, or bad breath, you may want to schedule an appointment at Major Dental Clinics.